The arrival of warmer weather and sunshine this past week has brought to mind Robert Herrick’s charming poem ‘Farewell Frost, or Welcome Spring’.

 Robert Herrick, ‘Farewell Frost, or Welcome Spring’

-The royalist Herrick was what many would term a ‘Cavalier’ poet.
-His work appears in the book of elegies mourning Charles I, Lachrymae Musarum (1649), which has been described as ‘the funeral of active royalism’
+The Cavalier poet Herrick appears in the book of elegies mourning Charles I, Lachrymae Musarum (1649), which has been described as ‘the funeral of active royalism’.

 The execution of the king in 1649 upset a system of beliefs that kept many of the population with a sense of purpose.